synkyria/synkyria.github.io/architecture/index.md

 ---

-## 2. Bridge Layer — From Information to Form
+## 2. Bridge Layer — From Load to Form

 These papers explain **how load becomes structure**.